DRAFT, NOT READY FOR PUBLICATION: Protocol Buffers should have asymmetric types

 }

-This change still upset quite a few people.
-On the , a Protocol Buffers maintainer offered up some rationale for it:
+this change still upset quite a few people.
+On the , a Protocol Buffers maintainer offered up some rationale for it, which I encourage you to read in full:

 message ButtonPressRequest {